 Last update: 01/22/2022

-Malawi reopened to international air travel on September 1, 2020.
+Malawi reopened to international air travel in August 2021.
 Malawi’s land borders are closed to foreign travelers, so it is one of the countries that are open for tourism that international travelers must enter by air.

-All travelers must have a medical certificate for a negative PCR COVID test that was obtained within 72 hours of arrival in Malawi.
+All travelers must have a medical certificate for a negative PCR COVID test result that was obtained within 72 hours of arrival in Malawi.
 They must also complete Travel Surveillance Forms, which they will be given on board their flight or in the airport terminal building.

 Travelers with a valid certificate for a negative test result must self-monitor for COVID-19 symptoms for 14 days from their arrival in Malawi and may be tested on arrival.

 Can I travel to Malawi right now?